Table of Contents

-Grain pitch can create a wide range of patterns as it is affected by several variables (especially pitch modulation and the setting of the O M D U switch).
+Grain pitch can create a wide range of patterns as it is affected by several variables (especially pitch and the setting of the OMDU switch).

-Various modulation sources are connected to the outcomes of the Granular Synth’s operation.
+Various modulation sources are closely related to the outcomes of the Granular Synth’s operation.

-Density varies in proportion to the number of active grains, the Envelope Follower (when no inputs are connected) is related to the overall output level, Grain Pitch is related to the state of the internal arpeggiator and pitch modulation, LFO2’s and LFO3’s waveforms are affected by the envelope generator when their SYNC buttons are engaged.
+Density varies in proportion to the number of active grains, the Envelope Follower (when no inputs are connected) tracks the overall output level, Grain Pitch is related to the state of the internal arpeggiator and pitch modulation, LFO2’s and LFO3’s waveforms are affected by the envelope generator when their SYNC buttons are engaged.